-“Mark” means a trademark, service mark, design mark, logo or stylized script.
+“Mark” means a trademark, service mark, design mark, logo or stylised script.

-“Merchant Initiated Transaction” means a Transaction or a series of Transactions that you initiate according to an authorization (i.e., mandate) that you receive from a Customer that authorizes you to initiate the Transaction(s) on the agreed terms, without requiring the Customer to take any further action to trigger their initiation by you.
+“Merchant Initiated Transaction” means a Transaction or a series of Transactions that you initiate according to an authorisation (i.e. mandate ) that you receive from the Customer that authorises you to initiate the Transaction(s) on the agreed terms, without requiring the Customer to take any further action.

 “MOTO Transaction” means a Transaction that you initiate through a mail order or over the telephone.